Lightstreamer/Lightstreamer-kafka-connector/README.md

 Kafka Connector allows the configuration of several routing and mapping strategies, thus enabling the convey of Kafka events streams to a potentially huge amount of devices connected to Lightstreamer with great flexibility.

 As anticipated in the [_Installation_](#configure) section, a Kafka record can be analyzed in all its aspects to extract information that can be:
-- routed to the designated Lightstreamer items
+- Routed to the designated Lightstreamer items
-- remapped to specific Lightstreamer fields
+- Remapped to specific Lightstreamer fields

 #####  Record Routing (`map.<topic>.to`)